JonathanReeve/course-computational-literary-analysis-readings/content/index.md

 ### Annotations

-For each reading assignment, please write 3-4 annotations to our editions of the text, using [hypothes.is](http://hypothes.is).
+For each reading assignment, please write **3-4 annotations to our editions of the text**, using [hypothes.is](http://hypothes.is).
 Links are provided below.
 You'll have to sign up for a hypothes.is account first.
 As above, please use your real name as your username, so I know who you are.
 You may write about anything you want, but it will help your final project to think about ways in which computational analysis might help you to better understand what you observe in the text.
 Good annotations are:

   - Concise (think: a long tweet)
   - Well-written (although not too formal)